ipfabric/docs/docs/IP_Fabric_GUI/technology_tables/SDN.md

 Information about endpoints is not part of this section as it is present in the **ACI** table.

-For instructions how to collect APIC-related information, please check [Add Cisco APIC API](../../IP_Fabric_Settings/Discovery_and_Snapshots/Discovery_Settings/Vendors_API/Cisco_APIC.md).
+For the instructions on how to collect APIC-related information, please check [Add Cisco APIC API](../../IP_Fabric_Settings/Discovery_and_Snapshots/Discovery_Settings/Vendors_API/Cisco_APIC.md).

 ### Controllers

-The **Controllers** tab contains list of all discovered controllers, their health and IP addresses.
+The **Controllers** tab contains a list of all discovered controllers, their health and IP addresses.

 ![Controllers table](SDN/cisco/apic/CiscoApicControllers.png)

 ### Contexts

-The **Contexts** tab contains list of all contexts, to which tenant they belong to, their pcTag and scope, unenforced mode and count of bridge domains which belongs to them.
+The **Contexts** tab contains a list of all contexts, to which tenant they belong to, their pcTag and scope, unenforced mode and count of bridge domains which belong to them.

 By selecting a number in the `Bridge domains` column, you will be redirected to the **Bridge Domains** tab with a filter applied to show all bridge domains belonging to this context.